 “Acting Together: Performance and the Creative Transformation of Conflict” (New Village Press, 2011) is a two-volume work describing peacebuilding performances in regions beset by violence and internal conflicts.
 Whereas Volume I emphasizes the role theatre and ritual play in both the midst and in the aftermath of direct violence, Volume II focuses on the transformative power of performance in regions fractured by "subtler" forms of structural violence and social exclusion.
-The case studies in this volume document examples from Afghanistan, Australia, Ghana, the Netherlands, South Africa, and the United States.
-This volume also offers resources, tools, and recommendations to help educators, artists, students, policymakers, and funders alike to become involved with, and contribute to, the emerging field of peacebuilding performance.
+They include case studies from around the globe and resources, tools, and recommendations to help educators, artists, students, policymakers, and funders alike to become involved with, and contribute to, the emerging field of peacebuilding performance.
 Read more.

 Advocacy for Policy Change: Brandeis students work to reform Massachusetts law

 Anthologies of undergraduate student work in "Advocacy for Policy Change" (LGLS 161b), combining the investigation of the ethical dilemmas that arise in the process of lawmaking with hands-on advocacy work with entities seeking to reform laws or to propose new ones.

 Beyond Violence: Conflict Resolution Process in Northern Ireland, Mari Fitzduff, November 2002.
 What were the processes of conflict resolution that enabled Northern Ireland to move beyond violence and agree to such a settlement?
 What brought the conflict to an end.
 More details and ordering information available at U.N.
 Publications.